 Much like its namesake, the Tithonia diversifolia makes an invaluable, colorful addition to your garden beds and is easy to grow.
-Here are some ways to grow your Tithonia plant beautifully.
+Here are some ways to grow your Tithonia torch plant beautifully.

-How To Grow The Mexican Sunflower
+How To Grow The Mexican Sunflower Tree Plant

 Before planting, put in a good amount of compost for your Mexican Sunflower to grow healthy and strong.

-Mexican sunflower plants is drought tolerant making it a great summer plant.
+Mexican sunflower plants are drought tolerant, making them great summer plants.
 Mix in a general-purpose fertilizer as plants grow to promote a healthy surge.

 Stake plants for straight growth and to prevent them from falling over.
-When planting in containers, prepare a large pots for optimal growth conditions.
+When planting in containers, prepare large pots for optimal growth conditions.